 People who regularly drive long distances are still quite wary when it comes to an EV’s range.
 As mentioned earlier, this relates to the UK’s current charging infrastructure.
 But the good news is that there are more and more charge points springing up all over the UK – making it much easier to safely plan long journeys with your EV.

 Find out more about the costs of charging your EV at home, at work or on the go, in our useful guide.

 Do I want an electric car or a hybrid?

-- Do you struggle to get easy, dependable access to charge points?
+Do you struggle to get easy, dependable access to charging points?